 (2) for used cooking oil in sealed tankers, no later than 96 hours after being weighed upon arrival at the facility.

-(h) The owner or operator shall notify the regional supervisor of the appropriate regional office within two business days after conditions are encountered that cause or may cause release of excessive and malodorous gases or vapors.
+(h) The owner or operator shall notify the regional supervisor of the appropriate regional office within two business days after the provisions of Paragraph (g) are not met.

 (i) Compliance Schedule.
 The owner or operator of a facility subject to this Rule that begins construction or is in operation before July 1, 1996, shall adhere to the following increments of progress and schedules: